(Disclosure: Some of the links below may be affiliate links)

 Another thing that can help you ski for less is to use a points card instead of a daily card.
 Most stations offer these cards.
 You are buying some amount of points.
 And every time you use the ski lift, a few points are removed.
 And these cards are generally valid for several days.

 Most people completely ignore these cards.
 But they can be a great cheap option even for multiple days.
-This is especially true if you are skiing with beginners.
-When you are starting, you are not skiing fast and it takes you longer to go down than to go up.
-When you spend most times on the slopes, these cards can be a very nice bargain.
+It is especially true if you are skiing with beginners.
+When you are starting, you are not skiing fast, and it takes you longer to go down than to go up.
+When you spend most of the time on the slopes, these cards can be a very nice bargain.

 For instance, me and Mrs. The Poor Swiss did a ski weekend using only these cards.
 We paid 37 CHF each for a 70 points card.
 After two days, we both still had some points on our cards.
-We could have gone for three days with our cards.
-If we would have both taken a two days pass, we would have spent 138 CHF.
-This is 64 CHF saved, almost 50%!
+We could have gone for three days with our tickets.
+If we had both taken a two days pass, we would have spent 138 CHF.
+You can save 64 CHF like this, almost 50%!
 Points cards are often a bargain when you are slow.